The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 Impressions: Modern Prints from the Benjamin Ortíz and Victor P. Torchia Jr. Collection

 Prints have long served as a powerful medium for storytelling and cultural preservation.
-At the RMA, they comprise a significant part of the collection, with over 2,000 examples by artists from diverse backgrounds.
-Since 2021, the RMA has been greatly enriched through the generosity of Benjamin Ortíz and Victor P. Torchia Jr., whose gifts of more than 25 prints by Latin American, Caribbean, and American artists have significantly expanded the collection.
+At RMA, they comprise a significant part of the collection, with over 2,000 examples by artists from diverse backgrounds.
+Since 2021, RMA has been greatly enriched through the generosity of Benjamin Ortíz and Victor P. Torchia Jr., whose gifts of more than 25 prints by Latin American, Caribbean, and American artists have significantly expanded the collection.

 This exhibition highlights these acquisitions, which demonstrate how artists have used printmaking to engage with themes of diaspora, resistance, and cultural legacy.
 Imna Arroyo’s Ancestors of the Passage honors Afro-Caribbean heritage and commemorates the Middle Passage, while Rafael Ferrer reimagines Puerto Rican history through poetic maps.
 José Guadalupe Posada and the artists of the Taller de Gráfica Popular mobilized printmaking in support of independence and labor struggles.
 Victor Gómez and Luis Cruz Azaceta reflect on the displacement and identity of exile, while Howardena Pindell explores resilience and healing through abstraction.